Farmers for the Land: Helping Farmers Advance Soil Health in Pennsylvania

 Introduction:

 In the next two decades, approximately 371 million acres of US farmland are expected to change owners.
-Much of this land will likely transfer to women (one report predicts that women may own 75 percent of this transferred farmland).
-In Pennsylvania, 28 percent of farmers are over 65, illustrating the significant potential for an unprecedented increase in women agricultural landowners.
-Despite their growing numbers, women are severely underserved by technical and financial resources that help them manage their land for long-term sustainability.
+Much of this land will likely transfer to beginning farmers, many of whom are likely to be women (one report predicts that women may own 75 percent of this transferred farmland).
+In Pennsylvania, 28 percent of farmers are over 65, illustrating the significant potential for an unprecedented increase in new agricultural landowners.
+Despite their growing numbers, some farmers are not well served by technical and financial resources that help them manage their land for long-term sustainability.
 In Pennsylvania, this is evident in the amount of financial agricultural assistance received: 25 percent of principal producers were female.
-Only 6.64 percent of federal government payments went to female farmers and the average payment to female farmers was 30.5 percent less than to male farmers receiving assistance.
-This under representation is due in part to a lack of knowledge by women farmers about the resources available to them and how to access them.
+6.64 percent of federal government payments went to female farmers and the average payment to female farmers was 30.5 percent less than to male farmers receiving assistance.
+This is due in part to a lack of knowledge by some farmers about the resources available to them and how to access them.

-Solution and Approach: For nearly a decade, AFT has worked to close the education gap and help thousands of women access conservation programs and adopt environmentally sound farming practices.
-AFT uses Learning Circles, dedicated networking and learning sessions aimed at helping women be better stewards of their farmland and support their access to resources at the local, state, and federal levels.
+For nearly a decade, AFT has worked to close the education gap and help thousands of farmers access conservation programs and adopt environmentally sound farming practices.
+AFT’s Farmers for the Land program model uses Learning Circles, dedicated networking and learning sessions aimed at helping farmers be better stewards of their farmland and support their access to resources at the local, state, and federal levels.
 This model has proved effective.

-AFT and its advisory group will recruit and train 10-15 women farmers in priority counties within the Susquehanna River Watershed in Pennsylvania to participate in virtual and in-person training and farm field days over eight months.
-Through Learning Circles, women farmers will receive substantive technical assistance on soil health practices that promote long-term sustainability, including residue and tillage management, cover crops, nutrient management, and use and operation of key soil health management equipment.
-Curriculum will be created and delivered by AFT and its advisory group made up of women farmers and service providers.
+AFT and its advisory group recruited and trained 9 Learning Circle participants in priority counties within the Susquehanna River Watershed in Pennsylvania who participated in virtual and in-person training and farm field days over eight months.
+Through these Learning Circles, participants received substantive technical assistance on soil health practices that promote long-term sustainability, including residue and tillage management, cover crops, nutrient management, and use and operation of key soil health management equipment.
+Curriculum was created and delivered by AFT and our advisory group made up of farmers and service providers.

-To increase impact, AFT will provide stipends to 8 Learning Circle participants to cover some or all of the cost of adopting soil health practices on their farmland.
-Practices could include cover crops, compost application, planting to attract beneficial insects and pollinators, and prescribed grazing.
+To increase impact, AFT provided stipends to 7 Learning Circle participants to cover some or all of the cost of adopting soil health practices on their farmland, including funding for one-on-one technical assistance.
+Practices could include cover crops, compost application, nutrient management to support soil health, planting to attract beneficial insects and pollinators, and prescribed grazing, among others.
 See below for more information about stipend eligibility.

+As an addition to AFT’s published AFT-NRCS co-branded economic case studies (https://farmlandinfo.org/publications/soil-health-case-studies/), this project attempted to identify a female row crop farmer to include in the case studies.
 While many farmers believe the scientific evidence that soil health practices improve soil and water quality, they are reluctant to change management techniques without knowing how much the soil health practices will cost or benefit them.
-The case study will educate participants about the benefits of soil health practices, reduce uncertainty, and result in women farmers’ adoption of soil health practices.
+AFT’s place-based case studies inform producers about the benefits of soil health practices in their own contexts, reduce uncertainty, and result in adoption of soil health practices.

-As a result, eight women will adopt soil health practices that could include residue and tillage management, cover crops, nutrient management, prescribed grazing, etc. on 1,000 acres of farmland.
-These practices will result in 10,000 pounds of nitrogen loss reductions, 3,000 pounds of phosphorus loss reductions, and 550 tons of sediment loss reductions, on average, per year into the Chesapeake Bay.
+These practices resulted in 715 pounds of nitrogen loss reductions, 210 pounds of phosphorus loss reductions, and 101 tons of sediment loss reductions, on average, per year into the Chesapeake Bay.

 Cooperators